xupeiwust/VLM-CADFeatureRecognition/README.md

 3. **Run Experiments**:

    Execute the provided scripts to perform feature recognition tasks as described in the paper.
-For example:

 ## Citation